gstrauss42/marsrover_technical_challenge/README.md

 # marsrover_technical_challenge

-A program to move rovers around a map
+A program to move rovers around a map, run from the terminal

 To compile: run make, alternativley gcc main.c sources/*.c -o rover